 - I’ve also read that although you can add fertilizer to the water in the bottle, it can collect within the terracotta material over time & make it less effective.

 - I’m seeing that the Plant Nanny folks also sell hand-crafted glass watering globes which can be used with their stakes for a more polished look.
 What a great idea, especially for inside plants!

 Summary: I loved it – but I may need 2!

-In summary, I loved the ease of dealing with the Plant Nanny folks, and I love that these water stakes deliver water directly to the plant roots, and I especially love the plant watering stakes are made of terracotta.
-The water conservation aspect is hugely important and although my cement planter of Thyme needed a little extra water help in our Texas summer heat, I’m thinking perhaps an additional stake in the planter may solve that problem.
+In summary, I loved the ease of dealing with the Plant Nanny folks.
+I love that these water stakes deliver water directly to the plant roots.
+And I especially love the plant watering stakes are made of terracotta.
+The water conservation aspect is hugely important to me.
+Although my cement planter of Thyme needed a little extra water help in our Texas summer heat, I’m thinking perhaps an additional stake in the planter may solve that problem.

 If you want to check out these plant-watering stakes you can find them on on Amazon *HERE.
 Don’t forget to check out those cute watering globes too!